QubesOS/qubes-doc/managing-os/templates/archlinux.md

 ### qubes-vm is apparently starting properly (green dot) however graphical applications do not appears to work

-They are multiple possible reasons.
+They are multiple potential reasons.
 Some of them are described in the following issues:
 * https://github.com/QubesOS/qubes-issues/issues/2612

-In issue 2612, check that all lines in /etc/fstab related to /rw or /home uses the option noauto.
-This bug can appears if you uses an old Archlinux Template.
+In issue 2612, check that the option `noauto` is present for all lines in /etc/fstab related to /rw or /home.
+This bug can appears if you come from an old Archlinux Template (pre February 2017).

 ## Debugging a broken VM